A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Test-Time Domain Adaptation

-Another line of ensemble-based SFDA methods \cite{cao2021towards,xiong2022source,yeh2022boosting} tries to integrate predictions from different labeling criteria using a weighted average.
-For example, e-SHOT-CE \cite{cao2021towards} utilizes both centroid-based and neighbor-based pseudo labels, and PLA-DAP \cite{xiong2022source} combines centroid-based pseudo labels and the original network outputs.
-CSFA \cite{yeh2022boosting} further develops a switching strategy to choose between centroid-based pseudo labels or neighbor-based pseudo labels.
-Further, OnDA \cite{panagiotakopoulos2022online} integrates the centroid-based pseudo labels and the temporal ensemble of network predictions using a dot product operation.
-Apart from the weighting scheme, other approaches \cite{qiu2021source,dong2021confident,wang2022exploring,yan2022dual,kumar2023conmix} explore different labeling criteria in a cascade manner.
-For instance, several methods (\eg, CAiDA \cite{dong2021confident}, DIPE \cite{wang2022exploring}, and Twofer \cite{liu2023twofer}) employ the neighbor-based labeling criterion based on the centroid-based pseudo labels.
-CPGA \cite{qiu2021source} and DMAPL \cite{yan2022dual} also adopt the centroid-based pseudo labels but employ a self-ensembling technique to obtain the final predictions over historical predictions.
-Besides, CoNMix \cite{kumar2023conmix} further calculates a cluster consensus matrix and utilizes it in the temporal ensemble over centroid-based pseudo labels.
+Another line of ensemble-based TTDA methods \citep{cao2021towards,yan2021augmented,xiong2022source} aims to integrate predictions from different labeling criteria using a weighted average.
+For example, e-SHOT-CE \citep{cao2021towards} utilizes both centroid-based and neighbor-based pseudo labels.
+Besides the weighting scheme, other approaches \citep{qiu2021source,dong2021confident,wang2022exploring,kumar2023conmix} explore different labeling criteria in a cascade manner.
+For instance, DIPE \citep{wang2022exploring} employs the neighbor-based labeling criterion with centroid-based pseudo labels.